rdkit/knime-rdkit/org.rdkit.knime.nodes/lib/README.md

 	b) Set the libraryDirectories parameter: Define here a comma-separated list of folders that contain the JAR files that are resolved with Maven functionality.
 Usually, you have just one folder, the one you created in step 1), e.g. `lib/maven`.

-5. Create yourself an launch file like the `UPDATE DEPENDENCIES TO LATEST VERSIONS.launch` file that runs Maven as `mvn -U generate-resources`, and execute it.
+5. Create yourself a launch file like the `UPDATE LIBRARIES.launch` file that runs Maven as `mvn -U generate-resources`, and execute it.

 From now on you can manage your dependencies inside your `pom.xml` file and run it manually with the `.launch` file whenever you want to update them.